mlawre01/STAT545-HW-Hawe-Nicole/HW03/Task_4.md

 # I used head here to give a glimpse of the quite large table produced
 ```

+I then plotted using a line graph with a linear regression:

 ``` r
 n6 %>%
    ggplot(aes(year,mean_lifeExp,color=continent)) +